-These activities yielded significant progress in the process of Botswana's accession to AEWA, in particular, accession to AEWA has since been endorsed by the Multilateral Environmental Agreement Coordinating Committee (in November 2014) and the Inter-Ministerial Committee on Multilateral Environmental Agreements (in December 2014).
-A draft Cabinet Memorandum has also been prepared by DWNP and BirdLife Botswana for review by all Ministries and subsequent submission for Cabinet approval in the first half of 2015.
+These activities yielded significant progress in the process of Botswana's accession to AEWA, in particular, accession to AEWA has since been endorsed by the Multilateral Environmental Agreement Coordinating Committee (in November 2014) and the Inter-Ministerial Committee on Multilateral Environmental

+Agreements (in December 2014).
+A draft Cabinet Memorandum has also been prepared by DWNP and BirdLife Botswana and is under consultation by all Ministries prior to subsequent submission for Cabinet approval by late 2015.